dracupid/nobone/readme.md

 			<b>parse_comment</b>
 		</h4>
 		<p>A comments parser for coffee-script.
-Used to generate documantation automatically.</p>
+Used to generate documentation automatically.</p>

 		<ul>